 Once the proof-of-concept technology is confirmed, multiple components can be tested with each other.
 The testing of multiple components helps to critically test environments, to define performance predictions in the final operating environment.

-TRL 5 Technology validated in relevant environment
+TRL 5 Technology validated in a relevant environment

-TRL 6 Technology demonstrated in relevant environment
+TRL 6 Technology demonstrated in a relevant environment

 A fully functional prototype of the technology should be developed.
 This prototype should be operated in an environment to demonstrate full-scale realistic issues.